brainwane/HARK/Documentation/HARKmanual.md

 and the realizations of the macroeconomic objects that result from individual choices.

-The Market class in HARKcore provides a framework for such macroeconomic models, with a solve method that searches for a dynamic general equilibrium.
+The Market class in HARK.core provides a framework for such macroeconomic models, with a solve method that searches for a dynamic general equilibrium.
 An instance of Market includes a list of AgentTypes that compose the economy, a method for transforming microeconomic outcomes (states, controls, and/or